What Are The Types of Hyperpigmentation?

 First off, what is Hyperpigmentation?

-Hyperpigmentation is a common issue.
-These dark spots appear on the face, hands, and other parts of the body exposed to sunlight.
+Hyperpigmentation is a common skin concern, especially for women over 40.
+These dark spots often appear on the face, hands, and other parts of the body exposed to sunlight.
 Here’s what you can do to prevent and treat hyperpigmentation.

 Hyperpigmentation is darkened patches or spots on the skin that look uneven.
 You may have heard them called dark spots or sunspots.
 Hyperpigmentation is also involved in some skin conditions like melasma.
 There are also different types of hyperpigmentation.